-EXAMPLES OF SEXUAL HARRASSMENT
+EXAMPLES OF SEXUAL HARASSMENT

-sexual innuendos

-jokes of a sexual nature sexual propositions

-sexually suggestive pictures or cartoons

-foul and obscene language, jokes or gestures unwanted and unnecessary physical contact

-unwelcome comments about appearance
+sexual innuendos jokes of a sexual nature sexual propositions sexually suggestive pictures or cartoons foul and obscene language, jokes or gestures foul and obscene language, jokes or gestures unwanted and unnecessary physical contact unwelcome comments about appearance

-REPORTING SEXUAL HARRASSMENT
+REPORTING SEXUAL HARASSMENT

 The principal will answer questions and disseminate information about the policy, investigate complaints and take appropriate corrective action.
-Any student or other person in a working relationship with Holy Cross who feels that he or she has been a victim of sexual or other forms of illegal harrassment should bring the matter to the immediate attention of the principal.
+Any student or other person in a working relationship with Holy Cross who feels that he or she has been a victim of sexual or other forms of illegal harassment should bring the matter to the immediate attention of the principal.